open-metadata/OpenMetadata/docs/integrations/connectors/bigquery/bigquery-metadata-extraction.md

 Failed to establish a new connection: [Errno 61] Connection refused'))
 ```

 To correct this problem, please follow the steps in the [Run OpenMetadata](https://docs.open-metadata.org/v/main/try-openmetadata/run-openmetadata) guide to deploy OpenMetadata in Docker on your local machine.

-​Then re-run the metadata ingestion workflow in Step 9.
+Then re-run the metadata ingestion workflow in Step 10.
 {% endtab %}
 {% endtabs %}